2005 Israeli Labor Party leadership election: Campaign

-Peretz campaigned on a desire to return labor to its socialist roots. he opposed free market reforms and budgetary cuts which he argued hurt israel's poor. in addition, he campaigned for his party's withdrawal from the government at the time.
+Peretz campaigned on a desire to return labor to its socialist roots, opposing free market reforms and budgetary cuts which he argued hurt Israel's poor.
+In addition, he campaigned for his party's withdrawal from the government at the time.

-Peres campaigned on his political experience, and attempted to portray himself as calm and civil.
+Peres campaigned on his political experience, portraying himself as a calm and civil candidate.

 Before dropping out on 11 September, Barak campaigned against the government of the time.
 He argued that it was incapable of protecting citizens and vowed to back law enforcement if elected.
 Barak received endorsements from former leader Amram Mitzna, members of the Knesset Avraham Shochat and Danny Yatom, and Minister of Environmental Protection Shalom Simhon.